-A Step-by-step Framework to Building a Data Literacy Program
+A Step-by-step Framework to Build a Data Literacy Program

 In an age of on-demand customer expectations, constant market vacillation, and rapidly evolving competition, the clarity and reassurance data provides is critical to running a successful business.

 But as pressures to be data-driven build, line of business teams find themselves ill-equipped to uncover business insights without relying on their company’s data experts.
 A whopping 39% of business domain experts admit they’re “not totally sure” what being data-driven means, according to a recent survey report.

 While business teams grow increasingly frustrated and self-conscious about their lack of data skills, data experts become overloaded and annoyed with never-ending ad hoc reporting request queues.
 More than three quarters (76%) of data experts say between 20 — 49% of their time is spent preparing these reports for line of business needs.
 This inhibits their ability to put their expertise to use to surface truly transformative business insights.

 - What Is Data Literacy?

 - 3 Types of Barriers to Data Literacy